jchedal-anglay/Lampy/README.md

 print(map(succ, {1, 2, 3}))  # {2, 3, 4}
 print(*map(succ, 3 >> range))  # generator, 2, 3, 4

-# it is also possible to force the returned value to be a generator
+# It is also possible to force the returned value to be a generator
 print(map(succ, [1, 2, 3], gen=True))  # <generator object map.<locals>.<genexpr> at blablabla>

 # map, filter and reduce are now curried functions